HWTeng-Teaching/202502-Financial-Econometrics/512717009_IWFan/HomeWork05(20250324)/Ques. and Ans.md

 **(e)**

+**Set up the Hypothesis:**
-H₀: β₃ = 0 (purity has no effect on price)
+- H₀: β₃ ≤ 0 (no effect of quality on price)

-H₁: β₃ > 0 (higher purity increases price)
+- H₁: β₃ > 0 (higher quality leads to higher price) Result： t value = 0.572 , one-tailed p value = 0.284996

-From output:

-β₃ = 0.1162, t = 0.572, p = 0.5700

-Conclusion: Fail to reject H₀.

-There is no significant evidence that cocaine purity affects price in this dataset.
+*The calculated t-value is 0.5717.
+At α=0.05, we can not reject H0 by the calculated t is less than or equal to 1.675.

+& We cannot conclude that a premium is paid for better quality cocaine.

 --------------------------------------------------------------